auth0/node-jwks-rsa/README.md

 > npm install --save jwks-rsa

+Supports all currently registered JWK types and JWS Algorithms, see [panva/jose#262](https://github.com/panva/jose/issues/262) for more information.

 ## Usage

 You'll provide the client with the JWKS endpoint which exposes your signing keys.
 Using the `getSigningKey` you can then get the signing key that matches a specific `kid`.